What Equifax Teaches Us About Threat Detection and Response

 As of now, there are just as many questions as answers.
 For instance, it is not entirely clear if hacking events of March and May are related.
 Nevertheless, the situation is disquieting, and has raised many questions about Equifax’s handling of the situation.

-Highlighting threat detection
+Highlighting threat detection and response

 The first of several lessons learned from the Equifax breach is a reminder of the importance of having strong threat detection.
 Based on what Equifax has revealed, it appears that they discovered the breach approximately six weeks after it actually happened.
 This is not necessarily unusual.
 Verizon’s security research division found that one in 10 breached from 2016 were discovered more than a year after the fact, according to Quartz.